Jeet-115/ProFolio/README.md

 ---

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is licensed under the [MIT License](./LICENSE).
-You are free to use, modify, and distribute with attribution.
+You are free to use, modify, and distribute this project with attribution.

 ---